Global Risk and Safety FAQs

 UT Austin does not support travel that does not adhere to its policies.
 You will not receive credit for coursework taken or research conducted in a Restricted Region, you will not receive any reimbursement, graduation can be delayed, credit may be withheld, you may face non-academic sanctions, Dean and Student Conduct and Academic Integrity will be notified, and program coordinators cannot fully accept students into an Education Abroad program until IOC approval has been received.

-Who is the UT emergency contact?
+Who should I list as the UT Austin emergency contact?

-Who is the local emergency contact?
+Who should I designate as the local emergency contact?

 Does my itinerary have to be finalized when I submit my request?